kandhavivekraj/git-changed-files/README.md

 * If you have any ideas, just open an [issue](https://github.com/kandhavivekraj/git-changed-files/issues) and tell me what you think.
 * Pull requests are warmly welcome, If you would like to contribute to this Project.

-## TODO

-- Need to add staging and working dir files also.

 ## License